In the last session we learned about Flux-Moduls. Flux-Moduls can do a lot of things. They configure the the “high-level” transformation pipeline.

 Check the documentation to get a complete list of flux command and fix functions.
 This post only presented a short introduction into Metafacture.
 In the next posts we will go deeper into its capabilities.

-Add a field with todays date with add_field
+2) Add a field with todays date called "map_date"

 .